 Derivatives—key considerations

-This Overview is a guide to the Banking & Finance content within the Derivatives—key considerations subtopic, with links to appropriate materials.
+This Overview is a guide to the Banking & Finance content within the Derivatives—key considerations subtopic, with links to relevant materials.

 A derivative is a type of financial instrument that is entered into in connection with an underlying asset, index or reference point that has a variable financial value, for example, a floating rate of interest, a currency exchange rate or commodity price.
 Derivatives involve the transfer of risk from one party to another.
 They can be used to limit a party's exposure to a variable or allow a party to gain exposure to that variable.

-Some derivatives are entered into between two parties, one of whom is frequently a financial institution such as a bank.
+Some derivatives are individually negotiated by the two parties, one of whom is frequently a financial institution such as a bank or investment firm.
 This private contractual agreement is referred to as an over-the-counter (OTC) derivative.
-Settlement of transactions may be conducted directly between the parties.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.